Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

-## Item-level Manual Quality Control Workflow for the Himan Brown Audio Collection
+## Manual Item-level Quality Control Workflow

 The following workflow describes the non-automated, item-level workflow for manual Quality Control of the Himan Brown audio collection.